 Medical Editor: John P. Cunha, DO, FACOEP

-Depakote ER (divalproex sodium) is used to treat several conditions, including seizure disorders, acute manic or mixed episodes associated with bipolar disorder, and migraine headaches.
-Depakote ER is an anticonvulsant and mood stabilizer.
-This medication is available in generic form.
-Common side effects include diarrhea, dizziness, drowsiness, hair loss, blurred/double vision, change in menstrual periods, ringing in the ears, shakiness (tremor), unsteadiness, or weight changes.
+Depakote ER (divalproex sodium) is an anticonvulsant and mood stabilizer used to treat several conditions, including seizure disorders, acute manic or mixed episodes associated with bipolar disorder, and migraine headaches.
+Depakote is available in generic form.
+Common side effects of Depakote ER include diarrhea, constipation, upset stomach, dizziness, drowsiness, weakness, hair loss, blurred/double vision/vision changes, changes in menstrual periods, enlarged breasts, ringing in the ears, shakiness (tremor), unsteadiness, unusual or unpleasant taste in your mouth, or weight changes.

 Dosage of Depakote ER is based on weight, medical condition, and response to therapy.
 Depakote ER may interact with topiramate, blood thinners, aspirin, acetaminophen, zidovudine, clozapine, diazepam, meropenem, rifampin, or ethosuximide.
 Discuss all medications you are taking with your doctor.
 Depakote ER is not recommended for use during pregnancy.
 It may harm a fetus.
 However, since untreated seizures are a serious condition that can harm both a pregnant woman and her fetus, do not stop taking this medication unless directed by a doctor.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, immediately talk to your doctor about the benefits and risks of using this medication.
 This medication passes into breast milk.
 While there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.
 If Depakote ER is used for seizures, do not stop taking it without consulting your doctor.
 Your condition may become worse if the drug is suddenly stopped.